jooapa/KlinoffVault/README.md

 Now it might seem that this is just another Operating System, but no.. nononno This is a very special peace of software, because it has the ability to open any folder as a operating system and encrypt it with a password. so you can hide your files from the all mighty klinoff and his friends.

+Out from the box, KlinoffVault comes with klinoff-lang interpreter, a programming language made with klinoff power.

 ## Features

 - [x] Secure